edlesross/MC-Dynamite/README.md

-Manage Component Name : MC-Dynamite
+displayName : MC-Dynamite
-Name Space : mc-dynamite
+namespace : mc-dynamite
-Datei : mc-dynamite.zip
+Beigefügte Datei : mc-dynamite.zip

-Die Datei "index.ts" liegt im Verzeichnis.
+Attached file : mc-dynamite.zip

+Please unpack the ZIP file. "index.ts" is located in the "mc-dynamite > components > src" directory.
+The date and time are output there with the command "console.debug('today is : ' + date and time)" for each page view.
+Attached is a screenshot for the output